-- 17:52: CHIMP fell forward and landed largely on its front, halfway through the door, with its right arm pinned under the body. - 18:16: As the field team realized what occurred and began to prepare recovery tools for a robot intervention (and a 10 minute penalty), the remote operators decided to proceed with semi-autonomous fall recovery maneuvers. - 22:32: After several minutes attempting various motions, the operators were successful in getting CHIMP to roll over onto its side (Figure 21), thus allowing the robot to free the arm pinned under the body.

-- 24:14: CHIMP continued to execute fall recovery motions, stretching all limbs fore-aft, rolling back onto its front, then rolling back into the prostrate four-limb posture. - 24:55: CHIMP finished recovering from the fall, leaving all four tracks on the ground but still straddling the doorway. - 25:54: The team initiated a 60 second recalibration of the pose system, during which CHIMP aligned its IMU by sensing the rotational motion of the Earth. - 26:22: Operators determined that the fall disrupted communication to the embedded system that interfaces with the LIDAR sensors on CHIMP's head (an extremely rare event that was previously encountered only during high-temperature testing in a thermal chamber), and they executed a remote command to power cycle the embedded system. - 27:03: CHIMP moved forward and cleared the doorway.
-Disrupted communications took effect, per DARPA rules. - 27:22: CHIMP transitioned back to an upright two-limb posture.
+- 13:09: After multiple attempts (including attempting to move away from the vehicle while still attached, almost resulting in a fall), the robot became unhooked from the vehicle and able to continue operation. - 15:51: Guided by its human operators, CHIMP adjusted its posture and navigated around the vehicle to approach the door. - 17:30: At the door, CHIMP struggled a small bit as it applied a lot of pressure while opening the door, causing the robot's knees to sag downward.
+The door swung open and the team decided to manually teleoperate the robot through the door. - 17:47: With CHIMP's arms outstretched and knees sagging, the team applied a small position correction to the knee joints.
+Unfortunately, with the center of mass forward due to the outstretched arms, the position correction pushed CHIMP past the limit of static stability. - 17:52: CHIMP fell forward and landed largely on its front, halfway through the door, with its right arm pinned under the body. - 18:16: As the field team realized what occurred and began to prepare recovery tools for a robot intervention (and 10 min penalty), the remote operators decided to proceed with semi-autonomous fall recovery maneuvers. - 22:32: After multiple minutes attempting various motions, the operators were successful in getting CHIMP to roll over onto its side (Fig. 21), thus allowing the robot to free the arm pinned under the body. - 24:14: CHIMP continued to execute fall recovery motions, stretching all limbs fore-aft, rolling back onto its front, then rolling back into the prostrate 4-limb posture. - 24:55: CHIMP finished recovering from the fall, leaving all four tracks on the ground but still straddling the doorway. - 25:54: The team initiated a 60s recalibration of the pose system, during which CHIMP aligned its IMU by sensing the rotational motion of the Earth. - 26:22: Operators determined that the fall disrupted communication to the embedded system that interfaces with the LIDAR sensors on CHIMP's head (an extremely rare event that was previously encountered only during high temperature testing in a thermal chamber), and executed a remote command to power cycle the embedded system. - 27:03: CHIMP moved forward and cleared the doorway.
+Disrupted communications took effect, per DARPA rules. - 27:22: CHIMP transitioned back to upright 2-limb posture.
 After a total of 9 min and 30 s, CHIMP was finally ready to continue the challenge tasks.
 While the time required to complete the fall recovery and system checkout was close to the time penalty that would have been incurred had the field team intervened, the robot was able to demonstrate extreme robustness and recovery from failure. - 28:43: CHIMP navigated to the valve task and turned the valve with its right arm.
-The operator display indicated a near perfect valve turn, however sporadic camera imagery and joint feedback suggested that the arm was not quite perfectly aligned with the valve while turning it. - 31:09: CHIMP navigated to and completed the surprise task, using the robot's left arm to push down a large knife switch. - 34:07: CHIMP moved to the wall cutting task and prepared to pick up the drill with the right arm.
-As CHIMP moved its gripper toward the drill, the operators noticed a large amount of kinematic error between the visualized arm position and reality (similar to what was observed when turning the valve).
-The team decided the arm's calibration was no longer valid (due to the fall onto the arm minutes prior), and switched strategy to use the left arm instead. - 37:39: CHIMP maneuvered to turn its body and pick up the second drill using the its left arm. - 39:45: After making certain it could properly pull the drill trigger, the robot moved to the wall to begin the cut. - 42:12: CHIMP began cutting out a shape from the wall using the handheld drill. - 44:06: Halfway through the cut, the drill embedded too deep into the wall, and started to pull CHIMP's arm away from the nominal cutting path, thus risking task failure.
-The remote operators took over control and manually teleoperated the arm to trace out a shape, instead of the normal autonomous operation.
+The operator display indicated a near perfect valve turn, however sporadic camera imagery and joint feedback suggested that the arm was not quite perfectly aligned with the valve while turning it.